What to Expect if You Are Admitted as a New Undergraduate

 If you applied for financial aid by the NYU financial aid application deadline, your financial aid package could include NYU scholarship.
 If you are admitted to our New York or Shanghai campus and filed a FAFSA, it may also include federal grants, loans, and work-study.

 Generally, the amount of NYU scholarship aid you receive in your first year is the amount you will receive in following years, as long as you remain eligible for aid.
-Each year, tuition increases slightly and your NYU scholarship may be adjusted proportionally.
+Each year, tuition increases slightly and your NYU scholarship will be adjusted proportionally.

 Maintaining satisfactory academic progress is part of staying eligible for U.S. federal aid, and in some cases, NYU scholarships.